 Applicants must prepare their recorded audition as per the requirements for singers or repetiteurs.

 Applicants should prepare an audition program of 5 works, including three arias and two songs.

 - One of the arias must be in Italian and one of the songs must be in English

 - Recordings must be of the full aria and song and can be up to 25 minutes in length.

 Applicants should prepare an audition program of one solo piano piece or movement of a work (own choice) and the following operatic excerpts:

-The candidate should be prepared to be conducted as they play and to sing any of the vocal lines in Italian (Mozart) and French (Bizet) while playing the score.
-The audition panel will hear a selection of the prepared repertoire.
+The candidate should play and to sing any of the vocal lines in Italian (Mozart) and French (Bizet) while playing the score.
+The audition panel would like to hear a full selection of the prepared repertoire.